 Like anything worth doing right, preparing a financial plan takes time.
 It also takes skill, because things change.
 Staying current is a full-time job, and making mistakes can be costly.
 And no matter how much (or how little) money you make, having a plan in place sets you up for an easier life down the road.

-You wouldn’t think of going on a trip without a GPS or a map, and you shouldn’t think about going through life without its financial equivalent: a financial plan.
+You wouldn’t think of going on a trip without directions, a map, and let’s be honest, your phone.
+You shouldn’t think about going through life without its financial equivalent: a financial plan.
 It doesn’t have to be complicated—but it should be flexible to allow for changes in your life, the markets, and the economic landscape.
 And it should be revisited annually to make sure it incorporates those adjustments.

 You can do it yourself—and some do.
 But most people recognize that the complexities of an ever-changing tax code that affects so much of your financial life make hiring a professional a better choice.